 Women’s clothes of the Ottoman period were observed in the ‘mansions’ and Palace courts.
 In the 16th century, women wore two-layer long entari; and a tül (a velvet shawl on their heads).
 Their outdoor clothing consisted of a type of cloak (ferace) and yeldirme.
 The simplification in the 17th century was apparent in an inner entari worn under short-sleeved, caftan-shaped outfit.
 The matching accessory was a belt.

 The westernisation of women’s wear began in the 19th century, when women gradually began to participate in social life.
 Pera became the centre of fashion and the Paris fashions were followed by the tailors of Greek and Armenian origin.
 In the period of Abdülhamit II, the use of a cloak (ferace) was replaced by chador-like or abaya-like robes which hid the whole body (çarşaf) of different styles.
 However, the rural sector continued its traditional style of clothing.
-The clothing styles prevailing until the mid-19th century imposed by religious reasons entered a transformation phase of the Republican period.
+The clothing styles prevailing until the mid-19th century imposed for religious reasons entered a transformation phase of the Republican period.
 In the 20th century, the reforms under Mustafa Kemal Atatürk in 1925 had a full impact in Istanbul.
-Garments typical to Islamic custom: (women wore and men wore turbans and fezzes) were announced illegal by the Turkish government in 1925.
+Garments typical to Islamic custom (both women and men wore turbans and fezzes) were announced illegal by the Turkish government in 1925.
 After that people began to wear a more European style of clothing.
 Men began to wear hats, jackets, shirts, waistcoats, ties, trousers and shoes; while the woman’s çarşaf and headscarf (peçe) were replaced by coat, scarf and shawl.
 However, women continued to use a lot of pieces of traditional Turkish costume.
 In contrast, men usually wear a mix of modern and vintage parts of attire; for example, men use caps instead of turbans.
 Still, nowadays, male festive costumes are often equipped with a weapon (pistol, gun, sword, knife, etc.)